jbowens/pebble/docs/range_deletions.md

 ```

 The Pebble code that achieves this effect is in
-`rangedel.Fragmenter`.
+`keyspan.Fragmenter`.
 It is a code structuring artifact that sst1
 does not contain a range delete equal to `["c", "f")#10` and sst4 does
 not contain `["f", "g")#10`.
 However for the range deletes in sst2 and
 sst3 we cannot do any better because we don't know what the key